Boy, 7, is killed when pickup and horse-drawn carriage collide in Missouri: state police

 Wheetley said the crash happened around 6:45 a.m. on Highway OO in St. Francois County, an hour and a half south of St. Louis.

 He said the 7-year-old boy was pronounced dead at the scene.
 Wheetley said the driver of the buggy, a 19-year-old man, was not injured in the crash.
-A 12-year-old boy, a 10-year-old girl, a 50-year-old woman and a 28-year-old man were airlifted to area hospitals with serious injuries, he added.
+A 12-year-old boy, a 10-year-old girl, a 50-year-old woman and a 21-year-old man were airlifted to area hospitals with serious injuries, he added.

 Updates about the conditions of the injured parties was not available at the time of publication.